 The area’s high season tends to hit during the summer months — when visitors can enjoy perfect beach day temperatures and Atlantic breezes.
 Demand continues in the fall, too, as Outer Banks weather stays mild and sunny and crowds begin to thin out.

 The Outer Banks has many towns to explore, all varying in median home value.
-Nags End and Kitty Hawk come in just above $650,000 and $600,000 respectively, while Hatteras Island offers prices in the upper $400,000s.
+Nags End and Kitty Hawk come in around $700,000 and $600,000 respectively, while Hatteras Island offers prices in the upper $400,000s.
 This gives investors options to fit a broader variety of budgets.
 What’s more: nearly every town in the Outer Banks area has easy access to the shoreline, helping boost your appeal and performance no matter where you land on price.

 The strong demand for charming Outer Banks vacations makes the area a worthy rental market to consider.
 In order to gauge just how much you can make when buying rental property in the Outer Banks, consider these important factors.